 |Time Zones||GMT/UTC +2|

-Social Conventions tips for a Turkey Traveller:
+Social Conventions tips for your Turkey Holidays:

-Travel to Turkey but do not forget these small tips :
+Ok, you chose your place at your Turkey holiday and you have traveled to Turkey but do not forget these small tips :